 URI scheme: Only

-mailto:is defined for rua/ruf.
-The optional!suffix sets a size limit. - Multiple TXT strings: DNS concatenates them automatically (RFC 7208 Section 3.3).
+mailto:is defined for rua/ruf in normal deployments.
+The old!size suffix is obsolete. - Multiple TXT strings: DNS concatenates the quoted strings automatically.
+The 255-octet limit on a single character-string is defined by RFC 1035 Section 3.3.
 Split at 255 characters, preferably after a semicolon.

 IANA DMARC tag registry

 The official IANA registry lists all standardized tags.
-DMARCbis will add np (non-existent subdomain policy) and psd (public suffix domain) while removing pct, rf, and ri.
-Records will keep using v=DMARC1 for backward compatibility.
+RFC 9989 (May 2026) added np (non-existent subdomain policy), psd (public suffix domain flag), and t (test mode flag), and removed pct, rf, and ri.
+Records keep using v=DMARC1 for backward compatibility.

 Frequently asked questions